04.08.1944 353 Squadron Dakota FZ597, Fg Off. David Forman AFC

 Location: En-Route Delhi, 50 miles East Varanasi, India

 Lt Col. Paul Evan Rodgers Dawson 45436 Royal Artillery.
 Commander of the 21 Mountain Regt, Royal Indian Artillery.
 Age 31.
 Killed

 Lt Col. Edward Ronald Pettit MC.
 44155 Royal Armoured Corps.
 Serving member of the 9th Queen's Royal Lancers.
 Age?
 Killed

 Maj.
 Ernest Hicks EC/16 Indian Electrical and Mechanical Engineers Age?
 Killed

-Major.
-Thomas Atkinson Walton 58986 Sherwood Foresters (Notts and Derby Regiment) Age 31.
+Maj.
+Thomas Atkinson Walton 58986 Sherwood Foresters (Notts and Derby Regiment).
+Age 31.
 Killed

 Mr. Seth Drucquer civilian serving with the Bengal Government